Marie Lebour: Career and research

 In 1900, before beginning her scientific education, Lebour began her research career with a paper on land and freshwater molluscs in Northumberland.
 While studying for her master's degree, Lebour was on staff at Durham University.
-From 1906–1909, she was a demonstrator in the Department of Zoology at the University of Leeds and from 1909–1915 she was also an assistant lecturer.
+From 1906 to 1909, she was a demonstrator in the Department of Zoology at the University of Leeds and from 1909 to 1915 she was also an assistant lecturer.
 Lebour's professional research career was entirely conducted at the Marine Biological Association's Laboratory at Plymouth, where she joined the research staff in 1915.
 She was a full staff member there until 1946, then an honorary staff member until she could no longer conduct research due to health problems, in 1964.

 Her main research interests were the larval stages of both trematodes (some species of which are parasites of molluscs) and of molluscs themselves.
 She published more than 100 papers on these topics during her career.
 She also worked on microplankton and discovered at least 28 new species which she catalogued in two books.
 After publishing these books, Lebour used the newly invented plunger jar to better study the egg and larval stages of krill in the North Atlantic, Antarctica, and Bermuda.
 She also published well-regarded work on the eggs and larvae of sprat, herring, and pilchards.
 She also conducted research in West Africa.

+In addition to her research, Lebour was also an active member of the scientific community.
+She was amongst the first cohort of scientists who joined the Society for Experimental Biology in 1923 to collaborate and exchange ideas helping to further establish her reputation as a leading figure in the field of marine biology.

 Lebour retired in 1945 at the age of 70, but continued to work into the laboratory and publish until she was 88 and her failing vision prevented her from working at the microscope.

-Lebour died on 2 October 1971, at the age of 95.
-Many of Lebour's publications are still used by researchers.